diriano/labbces/content/authors/jorge-mario-munoz-perez/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I was PhD student at PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo, untile Feb 2025.
+bio: I got my PhD from PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo in Feb 2025.
 I am interested in the intersection of Plant Biology, Programing and Mathemathics.
 I have worked in Plant Biotechnology, Population Genomics, Machine Learning applied to the discovery of anti-microbial peptides.
 Currenlty i turned into Sugarcane omics, focusing on genomic resources and gene Co-expression network analysis.

 interests:
 - Omics data analysis